PSeitz/flexineering/content/posts/dep_graph_rs.md

 ## How does it work?

-It parses your source code using the [`syn`](https://github.com/dtolnay/syn) crate, analyzes all the `use crate` statements, tries to find the files they belong to, and builds a directed graph of how everything is connected.
+It parses source code using the [`syn`](https://github.com/dtolnay/syn) crate, analyzes all the `use crate` statements, tries to find & parse the files they belong to, and builds a directed graph of how everything is connected.

 The output is in a [DOT](https://graphviz.org/doc/info/lang.html) graph, ready for visualization.